noemidurzynska/video-app/video-app/README.md

 # VideoApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+This is video library with your favorite films.

 ## Development server